 - B72.
 The Applicant must prepare a Rehabilitation Strategy for the development to the satisfaction of the Planning Secretary.
-This strategy must: - (a) be prepared by a suitably qualified and experienced person/s whose appointment has been endorsed by the Planning Secretary; - (b) be prepared in consultation with the Resources Regulator and Council; - (c) be submitted to the Planning Secretary for approval within six months of commencing development under this consent; - (d) building on the Rehabilitation Objectives in Table 6, describe the overall rehabilitation outcomes for the site, and address all aspects of rehabilitation including mine closure, final landform (including final voids), post-mining land use/s and water management; - (e) align with strategic rehabilitation and mine closure objectives and address the principles of the Strategic Framework for Mine Closure (ANZMEC and MCA, 2000); - (f) describe how the rehabilitation measures would be integrated with the measures in the Biodiversity Management Plan referred to in condition B50; - (g) describe how rehabilitation will be integrated with the mine planning process, including a plan to address premature mine closure: - (h) identify and describe all rehabilitation domains and define completion criteria for each; - (i) include indicative mine plans and scheduling for life-of-mine rehabilitation showing each rehabilitation domain; - (j) include details of target vegetation communities and species to be established within the proposed revegetation areas; - (k) investigate opportunities to refine and improve the final landform and final void outcomes over time; - (I) include a risks and opportunities assessment and risk register; - (m) include a post-mining land use strategy to investigate and facilitate post-mining beneficial land uses for the site (including the final void), that: - (i) align with regional and local strategic land use planning objectives and outcomes; - (ii) support a sustainable future for the local community; - (iii) utilise existing mining infrastructure, where practicable; and

-- (iv) avoid disturbing self-sustaining native ecosystems, where practicable; - include a stakeholder engagement plan to guide rehabilitation and mine closure planning processes and outcomes; - investigate ways to minimise adverse socio-economic effects associated with rehabilitation and mine closure; and - (p) include a program to review and refine the final landform and final void outcomes every five years, in consultation with the Resources Regulator and Council every five years, to meet the relevant Rehabilitation Objectives in Table 6. periodically review and update this strategy at least every three years. - B73.
+This strategy must: - (a) be prepared by a suitably qualified and experienced person/s whose appointment has been endorsed by the Planning Secretary; - (b) be prepared in consultation with the Resources Regulator and Council; - (c) be submitted to the Planning Secretary for approval within six months of commencing development under this consent; - (d) building on the Rehabilitation Objectives in Table 6, describe the overall rehabilitation outcomes for the site, and address all aspects of rehabilitation including mine closure, final landform (including final voids), postmining land use/s and water management; - (e) align with strategic rehabilitation and mine closure objectives and address the principles of the Strategic Framework for Mine Closure (ANZMEC and MCA, 2000); - (f) describe how the rehabilitation measures would be integrated with the measures in the Biodiversity Management Plan referred to in condition B50; - (g) describe how rehabilitation will be integrated with the mine planning process, including a plan to address premature mine closure; - (h) identify and describe all rehabilitation domains and define completion criteria for each; - (i) include indicative mine plans and scheduling for life-of-mine rehabilitation showing each rehabilitation domain; - (j) include details of target vegetation communities and species to be established within the proposed revegetation areas; - (k) investigate opportunities to refine and improve the final landform and final void outcomes over time; - (I) include a risks and opportunities assessment and risk register that includes risks associated with unplanned closure or care and maintenance; - (m) include a post-mining land use strategy to investigate and facilitate post-mining beneficial land uses for the site (including the final void), that: - (i) align with regional and local strategic land use planning objectives and outcomes; - (ii) support a sustainable future for the local community; - (iii) utilise existing mining infrastructure, where practicable; and - (iv) avoid disturbing self-sustaining native ecosystems, where practicable; - (n) include a stakeholder engagement plan to guide rehabilitation and mine closure planning processes and outcomes; - (o) investigate ways to minimise adverse socio-economic effects associated with rehabilitation and mine closure; and - (p) include a program to review and refine the final landform and final void outcomes to meet the relevant Rehabilitation Objectives in Table 6, in consultation with the Resources Regulator and the Council every three years. - B73.
 The Applicant must implement the Rehabilitation Strategy approved by the Planning Secretary.